hannseman/homebridge-mi-hygrothermograph/README.md

 For more options see the [MQTT.js documentation](https://github.com/mqttjs/MQTT.js/blob/master/README.md#client).
 Everything set in `mqtt` will be passed to the `options` argument on `Client`.
 The `Client#publish` options `qos` and `retain` can also be configured the same way.

+## Encryption

+Some Xiaomi sensors have encrypted data.
+For example [LYWSD03MMC](https://in.c.mi.com/forum.php?mod=viewthread&tid=2047050).
+To be able to read the data from this sensor one needs to get a hold of the encryption key.
+For ways to get this key please read [this FAQ entry](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensors-ble-advertisements-are-encrypted-how-can-i-get-the-key) from the [custom-components/sensor.mitemp_bt](https://github.com/custom-components/sensor.mitemp_bt/) repository.
+When found it can be set with the `bindKey` option.

+Thanks [ulrich-berl](https://github.com/ulrich-berl) for implementing support for this.

 ## Technical details
 The plugin scans for [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) peripherals and check the broadcast advertisement packets.